benjaminpaine2015/stalker-images-for-you/README.md

-How to Add, Texture, and Animate a 2D Billboard Model in Blockbuster Studio
 Prerequisite: This guide requires the Blockbuster Studio (BBS) mod on a desktop version of Minecraft (mobile is not supported).

-Step 1: Create the Replay and Spawn the Billboard
-Open the Blockbuster menu, navigate to Replays, and click Add Replay.
+Open Replays: Open the Blockbuster menu from the main menu and go to Replays.

-Click on your newly created replay, select Pick, choose the Billboard (the pink and blue flat 2D model), and press Escape to exit the menu.
+Add a Replay: Click Add Replay, then click on your newly created replay.

+Pick the Model: Press Pick, select the Billboard (the pink and blue flat 2D model), and press Escape.

-Step 2: Add Your Custom Texture
-Go back into Replays, click on your billboard model, and select Edit.
+Edit the Replay: Click on your billboard model in the replays list and press Edit.

-Click Choose a texture, open the folder icon in the top right corner, and drop your image files directly into that folder.
+Add Your Texture Files: Click Choose a texture, open the folder icon in the top right corner, and drop your image files directly into that folder.

-Step 3: Animate and Position Using the Replay Editor (Transform) In the Replay menu, click on your model and select Edit (or open the timeline/replay editor view where you manage your keyframes).

-Look for the Transform settings or tool options to adjust your model's position, rotation, and scale in the 3D space.

-Set your start keyframe, move your timeline cursor to where you want the movement to happen, adjust the transform properties to place the billboard where you want it, and save the keyframe to animate its movement across the scene.
+Select the Texture & Exit: Click on your newly added texture to apply it, and press Escape to get out of the texture menu.

+Transform the Model: Use the transform options in the replay editor menu to scale, position, and rotate your billboard model.